iVitaliya/iVitaliya/README.md

 ### Hi there 👋
-I'm Moony, a 21 year old programmer who likes to program some projects.
+I'm Moony, a 21 year old programmer who likes to program some projects, I started programming in 2017 and I'm still continueing my journey.
+CUrrently I'm working on trying to code a helpful Discord bot.
 I code in my free time as a hobby, I code most of the time in Java, TypeScript, GOlang and C#.
 If you feel like chatting with me, you can add me through Discord, my user is `Moony#0235`

 <!--
 **iVitaliya/iVitaliya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.